rpl-cmu/CMU-GPR-Dataset/README.md

 ## Dataset Files

 The dataset is available at the links shown in the table below.
 Data is available in the form of individual sequence files as well as files containing the entire set of sequences in particular locations.
+Additional data is provided without ground truth, but with highly accurate wheel odometry, which can be used in model construction and validation.

 **Sequences with ground truth positions:**
 | Sequence Number | Location | Filename | Correlated Sequences | Size (MB) | Link |